adaptivemgmt/datamonster-api/docs/quickstart.rst

         agg = Aggregation(period='fiscalQuarter', company=apple)

-        # Gets all data for the given datasource filtered by apple,
+        # Gets all data for the given data source filtered by apple,
         # aggregated by apple's fiscal quarter, and starting on
         # January 1, 2017 (inclusive)
         datasource.get_data(